william-masdon-oracle/ai-gpu-solutions/cuOpt/introduction/introduction.md

 This lab assumes you have:

-* An Oracle Cloud account
+* An Oracle Cloud account.
 * Administrator permissions or permissions to use the OCI Compute, Identity Domains, A10 images, NGC API Key.

 ## Learn More